Catalog Advanced Search

 -

 This 4-hour workshop focuses on helping foster and kinship caregivers recognize and manage their own emotional triggers.
-Using equine-assisted activities, participants will practice tools for staying calm and centered when faced with challenging behaviors or emotionally intense situations; skills they can directly apply to caregiving.
+Using equine-assisted activities, participants will practice tools for staying calm and present when faced with challenging behaviors or emotionally intense situations; skills they can directly apply to caregiving.
 The workshop includes a light lunch.
-There is no riding involved and no previous equine experience is necessary.

 Groundwork Ranch